 Reproductive Endocrinology and Infertility: In the division of Reproductive Endocrinology and Infertility we offer comprehensive Reproductive Endocrine services, as well as treatment and counseling in menopausal health issues and diagnosis and medical management of infertility.
 Housestaff rotate with the partners at the Nashville Fertility Center to experience assisted reproductive technology procedures, while participating in an active didactic program in endocrinology at the Vanderbilt campus.

 The residency training program is approved by the Residency Review Committee of the Association of Colleges of Graduate Medical Education.
 We have 6 residents per year and recent graduates have chosen academic positions, fellowship training, and private practice careers.
-The research requirement is supported by a biostatistician who works with our department on many projects.
 Prior trainees and faculty are members of the Lonnie S. Burnett Society which meets annually for friendship and continuing medical education.

 We are lucky to be in Nashville and we encourage you to consider the Vanderbilt program for your residency in obstetrics and gynecology.
 We are committed to the application of evidence-based medicine in the day-to-day practice of our specialty and to preparing our graduates to be life long learners and leaders.
 Please don’t hesitate to contact me if you have questions!